lufvelasquezgo/PCM-exercises/README.md

 # PCM-exercises

-Hear I'm going to pull the new topics and presentations that people share with us, because sometimes I forget the place where I save them.
+Here I'm going to pull the new topics and presentations that people share with us, because sometimes I forget the place where I save them.